Oil painting for beginners: 12 tips on how to get started and take your skills to the next level.

 6. Harness the properties of oil paint

-Some colours differ in drying times and the working properties can vary from pigment to pigment.
+Learning oil painting for beginners involves understanding the properties of pigment and paint.
+Some colours differ in drying times and the characteristics can vary from pigment to pigment.

 Some student quality brands of oil paint will bulk their paint out with additives, fillers and stabilisers.
 This means that between colour tubes, you may find that drying times and working properties are fairly consistent.